rexfordessilfie/html-to-file/README.md

 File types that are currently supported are images (.png).
 Pdfs will be added soon.

+## Usage
+This service is currently hosted on Heroku here: https://html-to-file.herokuapp.com, and with the following endpoints:
+- /generate?url=<insert-url\>&type=<image|pdf\>: This generates a file from the webpage for the specified url and responds with a link to the file.

+  Files are deleted immediately after the link is accessed, or 30 seconds after creation.

 ## Development
 Here are the steps to get you up and running in a development environment:
 1. Install `node` (and `npm`) if you haven't already from [here](https://nodejs.org/en/download/), as well as `tsc`, `ts-node` and `nodemon`, using